vpoluyaktov/IA_audiobook_creator/README.md

 # Internet Archive Audiobook Creator

 ## Description
 There are thousands of free “old-time radio” shows, audiobooks, and lectures, available for download from the Internet Archive site (for example look at https://archive.org/details/oldtimeradio).
 You can listen to them right in your web browser but if you would like to listen to the shows on your mobile device it is not very convenient - in most cases, they are provided as a set of single .mp3 files.
-You have to download all the files to your mobile device, create a playlist, always remember the last file and a position you have listened to.<br><br>
+You have to download all the files to your mobile device, create a playlist, always remember the last file and a position you have listened to.<br>

-It would be much easier if there is a simple way to create an audiobook from a radio show or a book you like.<br><br>
+It would be much easier if there is a simple way to create an audiobook from a radio show or a book you like.<br>

 That is why I developed this Python script.
 Using the script, all you need is a show or a book name or a direct link on archive.org.
-It will download the book .mp3 files, recode all of them with the same bit rate, produce a list of chapters (you can edit it in the middle of the process), and then it will create an audiobook in .m4b format.<br><br>
+It will download the book .mp3 files, re-encode all of them with the same bit rate, produce a list of chapters (you can edit it in the middle of the process), and then it will create an audiobook in .m4b format.<br>

 This work was inspired by a code of Robin Camille Davis, Robert Orr and Benjamin Elbers.
 Thank you guys!
 <br><br>

 ## Hardware requirements and operation system
 There are no specific hardware requirements for this script.
-I usually run it on my Macbook or on 2 CPU 7.5 Gb AWS Ubuntu host.
+I usually run it on my Macbook or on a 2 CPU 7.5 Gb AWS Ubuntu host.
 I've never had a chance to test it on a Windows computer, but it should run if you install all software dependencies (see below).
 <br><br>

 ## Dependencies

-This script is written in Python, in particular on Python 3.
-So, first of all, you need to ensure you have python3 installed on your computer.
-If you don't, search Google for how to install Python3 on your operation system.<br>
+This script is written in Python, in particular in Python 3.
+So, first of all, you need to ensure you have python 3 installed on your computer.
+If you don't, search Google for how to install Python3 on your operating system.<br>

 Next, you need to install some python modules.
 The easiest way to do it is to use pip (preferred installer program).
 Usually, pip utility is installed with Python together, but if you don't have pip installed on your computer, then Google it.
 Then just run the commands below:
 ```
 pip install internetarchive